umputun/spot/README.md

 This format is useful when you want to define a list of hosts without groups.

 In each case inventory automatically merged and a special group `all` will be created that contains all the hosts.

+*Alternatively, the inventory can be represented using the TOML format.*

 ## Runtime variables